llamaiscoollmao/Apex-Legends-Tracker/README.md

 # Apex Legends Tracker
-Track somebody's stats on Apex Legends.
+Track user stats in Apex Legends

 ## Forks welcome
 Want to add more stuff to this project?
 Create a fork, then create a pull request!